Even as we emerge from the Covid-19 pandemic, many people turn to movies for entertainment and comfort.

 While many other companies struggled during the stock market crash of 2020, Netflix rebounded quickly.

-It has become clear that this streaming service is here to stay and will likely continue to be a very important part of the entertainment industry.
+It has become clear that this streaming service is here to stay and will likely continue to be a vital part of the entertainment industry.

-Analysts have also been very pleased with Netflix’s financial performance this year.
+Analysts have also been very pleased with Netflix’s financial performance in revenue and net income this year.